Agreement for making master thesis available in BORA

 - The author is responsible for clearing copyright for material in the theses (illustrations, graphs, pictures etc.).

-- The work can be used, that is referred to, linked to, quoted from, printed and downloaded within the framework of the Act no. 2 of 12 May 1961 relating to copyright in literary, scientific and artistic works (åndsverkloven) with changes.
+- The work can be used, that is referred to, linked to, quoted from, printed and downloaded within the framework of the Norwegian Copyright Law in literary, scientific and artistic works (åndsverkloven) with changes.

 - The University of Bergen does not have the right to use the work commercially.